 morning meals: fresh fruit with almond butter and Schar Dedicated Gluten-Free Table Crackers

-b368-deactivated20120818 asked: I am working towards becoming a dairy-free pescetarian by 2013.
+b368-deactivated20120818 said: I am working towards becoming a dairy-free pescetarian by 2013.
 Your information about soy was really helpful as well, I'm definitely going to switch to almond milk.
 But I'm never going to be a person that refuses to eat meat, especially if it is being served to me at someone else's home.
 I have control over what I buy at the grocery store and what I order at restaurants, and that is enough for me.

 I think you will be able to accomplish your goal seamlessly!
 I don’t miss anything I’ve cut out and I don’t feel like I am depriving myself.
 Do what feels good and right for you on your own terms!
 (And almond milk is delicious, I’m glad I could help!)
 Thanks for writing in! :)